Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Impact of Aggregated DER Var Support on the Transmission Grid

 Let's consider a operating point with peak solar generation to demonstrate the impact of minimum available var flexibility.
-We will compare the impact of DER var support under line T5-6 contingency for following cases: a) No DER var support provided by any DSO; b) DSO at bus T9 provide just enough DER var support to comply with integration standard 1547; c) DSO at both bus T9 and T5 provide just enough DER var support to comply with integration standard 1547; d) DSO at bus T9 provide more DER var support than case (b) by 20\% curtailment. \figurename \ref{fig:contingency56_2} shows the var support provided by DSO at $t=10$ after line T5-6 contingency in all 4 cases. \figurename \ref{fig:contingency56_1} compare the voltages at transmission buses for all cases.
+We will compare the impact of DER var support under line T5-6 contingency for following cases: a) No DER var support provided by any DSO; b) DSO at bus T9 provides just enough DER var support to comply with 1547; c) DSO at both bus T9 and T5 provide just enough DER var support to comply with integration standard 1547; d) DSO at bus T9 provide more DER var support than case (b) by 20\% headroom. \figurename \ref{fig:contingency56_1} compares the voltages at transmission buses for all cases.
 At $t=5$, line 5-6 is removed that leads to dip in voltages and bus T5 and T9 suffer under voltage violation.
 In case (b), the support by only T9 is not enough to recover voltages above 0.95.
-In such cases, TSO either can request var flexibility from both T9 and T5 as recommended by 1547 standard i.e. case (c) or it can request extra support from T9 that can be provided by some curtailment i.e. case (d).
-It can be seen that both case (c) and (d) recover voltages above the limit, however, the amount of voltage boost at T9 and T5 differ based on the cases. \figurename \ref{fig:contingency56_3} show the distribution buses voltage profile that remains within the limit while providing var support to the grid.
+In such cases, TSO either can request var flexibility from both T9 and T5 as recommended by 1547 standard i.e. case (c) or it can request extra support from T9 that can be provided by some headroom i.e., case (d).
+It can be seen that both case (c) and (d) recover voltages above the limit, however, the amount of voltage boost at T9 and T5 differ based on the cases.

+From the results shown in \figurename \ref{fig:contingency56_1}, we can see that in case of no DERs, under a contingency, the voltages at the load buses are violated with respect the lower limit of 0.95 pu.
+With minimum headroom to comply to the IEEE 1547-2018, var capability at T9 is used, but the voltages are not able to recover to more than 0.95 pu.
+If the DSO does not have provisions to change the headroom, then the neighboring DSO can utilize its var capability to help the TSO as shown in results in (c).
+However, if the DSO can adjust the DER headroom, then the DSO at T9 can increase the headroom to further enhance the amount of var support to TSO as shown in (d).

 Note that the estimation of optimal var support request profile depends on the various factor such as objective of TSO, availability of DER flexibility, economic compensation policies etc and needs to be achieved via an optimization process which is beyond the scope of this paper.
-The 4 cases here demonstrate the potential of the proposed framework that provides higher flexibility to TSO in utilizing DER var capability as ancillary service for the benefit of the grid.
+The 4 cases here demonstrate the potential of the proposed framework that provides higher flexibility to TSO. {The var capability curve can be used as an input by the TSO to optimize its operation by varying the var within the var capability curve.
+The var capability curve allows for TSO to request a DSO to dispatch a var at the TSO-DSO interface}